mirage/irmin/README.md

 Other external backends are available as external OPAM packages (use `opam install <pkg>` to install):

-- [irmin-chunk](https://github.com/mirage/irmin-chunk) store raw contents into
+- [irmin-chunk](https://github.com/mirage/irmin-chunk) stores raw contents into
-  a well-balanced rope where leafs are chunk of all the same size.
+  a well-balanced rope where leafs are chunks of all the same size.
 - [irmin-indexdb](https://github.com/talex5/irmin-indexeddb) is a backend
   for a web browser's IndexedDB store.